jqhoogland/rationalia-starter/LW/Concepts/Privileging The Hypothesis.md

   - Tag
 synchedAt: '2022-08-29T11:05:49.590Z'
 ---

 # Privileging The Hypothesis

 **Privileging the Hypothesis** is the fallacy of [[Locate The Hypothesis|singling out a particular hypothesis for attention]] when there is insufficient [[Evidence|evidence]] *already in hand* to justify such special attention.

 To see the problem of privileging the hypothesis, suppose that the police in Largeville, a town with a million inhabitants, are investigating a murder in which there are few or no clues - the victim was stabbed to death in an alley, and there are no fingerprints and no witnesses.

-Then, one of the detectives says, "Well... we have no idea who did it... no particular evidence singling out any of the million people in this city... but let's *consider the possibility* that this murder was committed by Mortimer Q. Snodgrass, who lives at 128 Ordinary Ln."
+Then, one of the detectives says, "Well… we have no idea who did it… no particular evidence singling out any of the million people in this city… but let's *consider the possibility* that this murder was committed by Mortimer Q. Snodgrass, who lives at 128 Ordinary Ln."

 If the detective does not have evidence *already* in hand to justify singling out Mortimer for such *special and individual attention*, then this is, or ought to be, a violation of Mortimer's civil rights.